RowanDurrant/rabies-codon-bias/README.md

 # Rabies codon bias

-Repo for the manuscript "Selection against CG dinucleotides shapes codon usage biases in species-specific rabies virus clades".
+Repo for the manuscript "Differences in codon usage and CpG content between host species-specific rabies clades".

 ## Data